highamm/datascience234/docs/04-tidyr.md

 Find in the output the following:

 * the number of rows in the data set and the number of columns
-* the number of misisng values for each variable
+* the number of missing values for each variable
 * the number of unique values for each character variable
 * the completion rate (the proportion of values that are non-missing).